mingeun128/mingeun128/README.md

 # Kim Min Geun
 Hi,there!
 Nice to meet you :)

-I am a student studying CS.
+I was an Android developer and Windows platform developer.

 I can adapt to anything by experiencing various things.

+Now, i am a student studying CS And I hope to be an AI engineer.

 ## Skills